 - Snacks and a sturdy, portable, and eco-friendly water bottle that I fill up after we’re through security (my child can’t always drink easily from the big open cups they offer on the plane)

 - A clean eye mask for particularly long or international flights

 I also keep with me everything we’ll need within our first 24 hours at our destination:

 - Credit cards and/or debit cards, passports (for international travel), IDs, and insurance cards

 - My child’s lovey and portable white noise machine—can’t sleep without them!

-- Our travel-specific toiletry bag (toothbrushes and toothpaste, hair brush, contact lenses and solution / glasses, travel version of a first aid kit, and vitamins)
+- Our travel-specific toiletry bag (and all its contents: toothbrushes and toothpaste, hair brush, contact lenses and solution / glasses, travel version of a first aid kit, and vitamins)